Study

 Select a resource above

-Send lambs
+1 Send lambs as tribute

 to the ruler of the land,

-from Sela, by way of the desert,
+from Sela, across the desert,

-to the mount of daughter Zion.
+to the mount of Daughter Zion.

-Like fluttering birds,
+2 Like fluttering birds

-so are the daughters of Moab
+so are the women of Moab

 at the fords of the Arnon.